Eric Maryniak - Hi there!

 My job was analysing and programming technical and scientific applications.
 I was also known there as the "Internet expert".

 My work also included HTML authoring; you may want to check my Pemberton script, written in Perl, with which I made various compound documents, such as the webmaster and ICP handbooks mentioned above.
-I also introduced NexTrieve from Nexial Systems, a fine fuzzy search engine, with which I made various online searchable HTML and structured text databases, such as geological maps, all publications in the RGD library and a personal directory.
+I also introduced NexTrieve, see [1] and [2], from Nexial Systems (www.nexial.com at that time), a fine fuzzy search engine, with which I made various online searchable HTML and structured text databases, such as geological maps, all publications in the RGD library and a personal directory: all of this on the also implemented World Wide Web (WWW) server.
 All these databases seem to have disappeared after the merger.
 I also made the personal directory available via X.500, URL <http://ldap.surfnet.nl:8888/c=NL> at that time.
 It disappeared in 1998.

 In a lot of cases I used Perl for various database conversions (including complicated legacy databases) and appreciate this tool very much; Larry: Power to the camels! :-)